Politics

 Abraham Doras Shadd

-Abraham Doras Shadd, the first Afro-Canadian to hold public office, was born in Wilmington, Delaware on March 2, 1801.
-He was the grandson of a white German soldier from Hesse Kassel, Germany, and a free black woman.
-Shadd was free born and earned a respectable living as a shoemaker, supporting his wife and thirteen children.
-His passion, however, was obtaining civil rights for African Americans and later Afro-Canadians and he devoted his life to the abolitionist movement which sought the immediate end of slavery.
+Abraham Doras Shadd, born March 2, 1801, in Wilmington, Delaware, was the first Afro-Canadian to hold public office.
+The grandson of a white German soldier from Hesse, Kassel, Germany, and a free Black woman, Shadd was free-born and supported his wife and thirteen children as a shoemaker.
+His true calling was advocating for civil rights for African Americans and later Afro-Canadians, dedicating his life to the abolitionist movement to end slavery immediately.

 Related posts